thomas-zahner/rustlab-2024-ratatui/workshop/08_file_explorer.md

 🎯 **Task**: Implement the `Event::FileSelected` event in the `App::handle_event` method.

-Tip: When a file is selected in the file explorer, we read the file contents, encode it in base64, and send it to the server as a `Command::SendFile` command.
+💡 **Tip:** When a file is selected in the file explorer, we read the file contents, encode it in base64, and send it to the server as a `Command::SendFile` command.

 <details>
 <summary><b>Solution</b></summary>